-- 2) Where High Density Polyethylene is used: - On main lines, the pipe shall be PE4710 PR160 Standard Dimension Ratio DR13.5 or PE3608 PR160 DR11 and shall be listed by the Plastics Pipe Institute (PPI) as a PE 4710 or PE3608 resin with a hydrostatic design basis (HDB) of 1600 psi for water at 23°C. The material shall comply with ASTM D1248 as a Type III Class C, Category 5, Grade P34 material and with ASTM D3350-14 as a 445474C cell material for PE4710 and 345464C cell material for PE3608.
+- 2) Where High Density Polyethylene is used: - On main lines, the pipe shall be PE4710 PR160 Standard Dimension Ratio DR11 and shall be listed by the Plastics Pipe Institute (PPI) as a PE 4710 resin with a hydrostatic design basis (HDB) of 1600 psi for water at 23°C. The material shall comply with ASTM D1248 as a Type III Class C, Category 5, Grade P34 material and with ASTM D3350-14 as a 445474C cell material for PE4710.
 The material shall have a design factor of 0.63 for water service at 23°C. - On lateral lines, the pipe shall be PE4710 DR 17. - 3) For PVC mainline pipe with a diameter greater than 38 mm, bell and spigot type pipe and fittings with rubber gaskets shall be used.
-Solvent weld PVC joints will be permitted based on previous written approval from Calgary Parks. - 4) CSA Series 100 medium-density poly pipe may only be used as laterals in extensive shrub bed installations.
+Solvent weld PVC joints will be permitted based on previous written approval from Calgary Parks and Open Spaces. - 4) CSA Series 100 medium-density poly pipe may only be used as laterals in extensive shrub bed installations.
 25 mm poly pipe may be used in shrub beds if the approved drawing shows the changes in pipe size.